17 of Our Favorite Paper Crafts for Adults

 When it comes to crafting, originality in the materials we use can make all the difference.
-One item known for being versatile is paper—and the diverse options in color, texture, and size can allow for almost any project.
-Along with cutting and punching paper to a three-dimensional design, you can also use stamping, coloring, folding styles such as origami, dyeing, and other techniques to beautiful effect.
+One item known for being versatile is paper—and the diverse options in color, texture, and size can allow for almost any type of project.
+Along with cutting and punching paper to a three-dimensional design, you can also use stamping, coloring, folding styles, dyeing, and other techniques to create beautiful results.

-This gallery will continue to guide you in your paper crafting needs with ideas ranging from paper stars to origami paper containers.
+This gallery will guide you on your paper crafting journey with ideas ranging from paper stars to origami paper containers.
 These timeless projects encourage crafters young and old to think outside the box and pick up inexpensive, easy hobbies.
-Not an experienced crafter?
-Don't fret, because these ideas are fit for beginners and the most experienced makers, alike.

 Paper Medallion Decorations